* Manchester United come from behind to win again

 * Redknapp watches new team impress for an hour

-* West Brom up to third after best start for 59 years (adds late Aston Villa v Arsenal match)
+* West Brom up to third after best start for 59 years (adds quotes, details)

 By Mike Collett

-LONDON, Nov 24 (Reuters) - Manchester United scored three times in eight minutes to beat Premier League bottom side Queens Park Rangers 3-1 on Saturday leaving their new manager Harry Redknapp in no doubt about the size of the task he faces to save them from relegation.
+LONDON, Nov 24 (Reuters) - Manchester United scored three times in eight minutes to win 3-1 against Premier League bottom side Queens Park Rangers, who were watched by new manager Harry Redknapp, and move back to the top of the table on Saturday.

 QPR, who announced earlier on Saturday that Redknapp was taking over after Mark Hughes had been fired the previous day, took the lead in the driving rain at Old Trafford with a 52nd-minute Jamie Mackie tap-in.

-United improved after a pedestrian opening 45 minutes and left QPR reeling as goals from Jonny Evans - on his 100th league appearance - Darren Fletcher and substitute Javier Hernandez secured their sixth comeback win in the league this season.
+But United, playing far better after a pedestrian opening 45 minutes, left QPR reeling as goals from Jonny Evans - on his 100th league appearance - Darren Fletcher and substitute Javier Hernandez secured their sixth comeback win in the league this season.

-WBA, this season's surprise package, moved two points clear of Chelsea with a 4-2 victory at Sunderland to record their fourth successive league win, giving them their best start to a season since 1953-54.
+Surprise package West Bromwich Albion moved two points clear of Chelsea into third place with a 4-2 victory at Sunderland to record their fourth successive league win, giving them their best start to a season since 1953-54.

 Fifth-placed Everton were minutes away from beating Norwich City but had to settle for a 1-1 draw after a late Sebastian Bassong header cancelled out Steven Naismith’s early opener.